Back to school guide: 5 Ways good air quality helps students

 Improving the air quality in and out of the classroom can keep students healthier.
 Effective ventilation of indoor air and using high-quality true HyperHEPA air purifiers that trap airborne viruses and bacteria can reduce the risk of contracting and spreading serious illnesses.

-2. Reduced respiratory issues
+2. Reduced respiratory issues, better learning

 Asthma and student life